MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 PS C:\>
 ```

-Use the `Get-ContainerImage` command to return a list of images loaded on the host.
+Use the `Get-ContainerImage` command to return a list of container images loaded on the host.
 Take note of the image name that you will use to create the container.
 ``` PowerShell
 Get-ContainerImage